 Breast pump components

 - The collection kit – a cone-shaped cup/flange that fits over the nipple and areola, and a container to collect the breastmilk.
+Breasts and nipples come in different shapes and sizes, and the same kit may not be comfortable for all mothers.

 - The pump – this is the mechanism which creates the suction that extracts milk from the breast.
 In a manual pump this suction is created through a lever that is squeezed or pulled by hand.
 In an electric breast pump suction is created through a motorized pump, with silicone tubing usually connecting the flange kit to the pump unit.